JJLongoria/aura-helper-sf/README.md

     eslint Custom Rule Set File.
 By default use the default Rule Set file of Salesforce Code Analizer

+  --open  Open the generated report

+    Open Automatically the generated report when finish the scan in the default browser.

   --output-dir=<path/to/output/file>  Generated Files Output Path

     Path to save the generated output files.
 By default save result on <actualDir>/ScanResult